Partnership

 Eureka is the first book-film club for social change.
 We are a non-for-profit and non-data extractive social media platform designed for users to find books and films on a particular topic, discuss it with a community and ultimately, inspire engagement and action towards social change.
 Our goal is to use culture content as an excuse to promote deep dialogue.
 Our strategy is to prompt “Eureka moments”, which we define as individual revelations that can impact or transform the collective.
 Eureka’s one-of-a-kind feature is the “thematic cycles”, designed to leverage the vast potential of books and films to trigger deep and transformational thinking, and to build community.
 Eureka was developed as part of a fellowship supported by the Mozilla Foundation.

-This Thematic Cycle, a joint effort between Eureka and DPA, focused on addiction, disinformation, and violence stemming from social media in the context of Latin America.
-The Cycle featured two documentaries, a fiction movie, and a book related to the topic that addressed questions such as, Does monetization imply addition?
+This Book and Movie Club, a joint effort between Eureka and DPA, focused on addiction, disinformation, and violence stemming from social media in the context of Latin America.
+The Club featured two documentaries, a fiction movie, and a book related to the topic that addressed questions such as, Does monetization imply addition?
 How is social media used to spread hatred and violence?
 What is surveillance capitalism, and how does it relate to the business model of Internet platforms?
-The Cycle concluded with a panel discussion led by Paula Villarreal (Data Scientist & Full Stack Engineer), Matías González (Observatorio Legislativo del CELE), and Julie Ricard (Eureka Founder), and moderated by Ivette Yáñez (DPA).
+The Club concluded with a panel discussion led by Paula Villarreal (Data Scientist & Full Stack Engineer), Matías González (Observatorio Legislativo del CELE), and Julie Ricard (Eureka Founder), and moderated by Ivette Yáñez (DPA).

 Transversal Projects